cumuli782/cc-AFM/README.md

 ```
 python Afm_at_Isosurface.py <Frequency_shifts.xsf> <height_profile> <output_file.png>
 ```
-The whole workflow and a more avanced example are given in the wiki.
+The whole workflow and a more avanced example are given in the docs.

 # Citation
 This code is free to use and free to modify.
-However, we appreaciate the citation of the paper, where this code has been introduced:
+However, we appreaciate the citation of the paper, where this code has been introduced: **Density-Based Simulation of Constant-Current Atomic Force Microscopy Enables Quantitative non-planar Molecular Imaging**